cs3110/textbook/src/chapters/data/lists.md

 For example, the tail-recursive function might be harder to read.
 (Consider `sum_plus_acc`.)
 Also, there are cases where implementing a tail-recursive function entails having to do a pre- or post-processing pass to reverse the list.
-On small to medium sized lists, the overhead of reversing the list (both in time and in allocating memory for the reversed list) can make the tail-recursive version less time efficient.
+On small to medium-sized lists, the overhead of reversing the list (both in time and in allocating memory for the reversed list) can make the tail-recursive version less time efficient.
 What constitutes "small" vs. "big" here?
 That's hard to say, but maybe 10,000 is a good estimate, according to the